-This approach may not be appropriate for acute illnesses and injuries and public health emergencies.
-Emergency care sensitive conditions (ECSCs), conditions for which rapid diagnosis and early intervention in acute illness or acutely decompensated chronic illness improve patient outcomes3, require prompt care.
-This care is frequently driven by factors such as proximity to urgent care center, rapid access to a provider^{4,5}, or system factors, such as Emergency Medical Services (EMS) destination protocols6; these often involve multiple providers and entities that span across different healthcare systems and organizations.
-Instead, a population/geographically based attribution approach that assigns patients to a provider/entity based on patient location may be preferred.
-This approach may incentivize care coordination at the system or regional level rather than at the individual provider level and increase healthcare system readiness.
+Attribution issues are particularly relevant in high-acuity emergency illness and injury (e.g., trauma, burn, stroke, prehospital cardiac arrest, and acute myocardial infarction)-termed emergency care sensitive conditions (ECSCs)-and public health emergencies, such as the COVID-19 pandemic.
+Care for these scenarios is frequently driven by proximity or system factors, such as Emergency Medical Services (EMS) destination protocols or post-acute care referral patterns.
+These events often involve multiple providers and entities that span different healthcare systems and organizations.
+Organizations must work together before disasters occur and organize systems (e.g., trauma or stroke systems) to deliver care effectively.
+In such cases, a population/geographical-based attribution approach that assigns patients to a provider/entity based on patient location may be preferred.
+This approach may incentivize co-opetition, the concept of care coordination at the system or regional level as opposed to the individual provider level, and increase healthcare system readiness.